the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 If a parent component re-renders, its child components re-render as well.
 React does this by default, because preventing a re-render of child components could lead to bugs, and the re-rendering mechanism of React is still fast.

 Sometimes we want to prevent re-rendering, however.
-For instance, huge data sets displayed in a table shouldn't re-render if they are not affected by an update.
+For example, huge data sets displayed in a table shouldn't re-render if they are not affected by an update.
 It's more efficient to perform an equality check if something changed for the component.
 Therefore, we can use React's memo API to make this equality check for the props:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~